-We had planned on writing a single post to cover Romania, but we’ve seen so many incredible things that we’re going to split the posts a little by location.
-In this post, we’ll cover our time in Cluj-Napoca, Romania’s second biggest city, which is an under-the-radar and totally awesome destination!
-We’ll surely make this point in this post and in subsequent posts on Romania, but we’ve been wowed by our time in this country.
-There are some stereotypes attached to Romania (like that it is poor or full of gypsies), but these negative and unfair stereotypes mask a beautiful country with a long history that has rapidly become one of our favorite countries we’ve visited.
+Romania was such a pleasant surprise!
+We saw so many incredible places, such as Cluj-Napoca, Romania’s second biggest city, which is an under-the-radar and totally awesome destination!
+Romania really wowed us, and this city left us wanting more!
+There are some stereotypes attached to Romania (like that it is poor or full of gypsies), but these negative and unfair stereotypes mask a beautiful country with a long history that rapidly became one of our favorite countries we’ve visited.
 In Romania you can soak up history, admire the beautiful architecture and visit amazing sites without the crowds you encounter in better-known European cities.
 It really is an undiscovered gem!

 Here are some of the things we did in the city: